compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 ![](./assets/guide/troubleshooting1.png)

 At first this might seem like a lot of scary text and that doesn't really change even if we narrow it down the the `[FTL]` message.
-But if we actually try and read a few lines we can spot something we should be able to understand:
+But if we actually try and read a few lines we can spot something we will be able to understand:

 ![](./assets/guide/troubleshooting2.png)